A Guide to Solving Common PCBA Prototyping Issues

 What Are the Common PCBA Prototyping Issues?

 Creating a quality, functional prototype is the first step to building a high-quality, high-performing final product.
-However, not identifying issues during each phase of development may complicate the PCBA prototyping process.
+However, not identifying issues during each phase of development may complicate the prototyping process.

-Design Issues
+PCBA Design Issues

-The number of potential design flaws in just the PCB board layout is quite numerous and will also manifest in the DFM process.
+The number of potential design flaws in just the PCB board layout is quite high and will also manifest in the DFM process.
 Some of the most common design flaws to avoid at the onset, include:

-- Utilizing very small components in large copper ground planes resulting in the tombstoning of components
+• Using very small components in large copper ground planes resulting in the tombstoning of components

 Prototype Build and Test Issues